 Liz currently serves on the Board of Directors for the Certified Financial Planner Board of Standards, as Vice President of the Alumni Board of the Sphinx Society of the University of Pennsylvania, and as a member of the External Advisory Board of NJIT.
 Liz is also serves on the editorial advisory board for Trusts and Estates Magazine.
 Liz is a member of the CFA Institute, the Financial Planners Association (FPA), the National Speaker’s Association (NSA) and Women’s President Organization (WPO).
 Liz journeys to The Chautauqua Institution every summer to teach classes that allow for both teaching and a sharing of experiences and ideas among a variety of participants.

-In addition to earning numerous industry awards, such as the 2017 and 2018 Five Star Wealth Manager recognizing top advisors for the highest in service and overall satisfaction, Liz is the author of “Clutter-Free Wealth: A Goal-oriented Guide to Gaining Control of your Affluence.”
+In addition to earning numerous industry awards, such as the 2020 Five Star Wealth Manager recognizing top advisors for the highest in service and overall satisfaction, Liz is the author of “Clutter-Free Wealth: A Goal-oriented Guide to Gaining Control of your Affluence.”
 She is regularly quoted and featured in the media as a strategist and market expert for The Wall Street Journal, U.S. News & World Report, CNBC, Reuters TV, MarketWatch, and Financial Planning Magazine.

 Liz received a B.S. in economics from The Wharton School at the University of Pennsylvania and an M.A. from Columbia University.
 She is a CERTIFIED FINANCIAL PLANNER™ certificant and a CFA® charterholder.